fridayonojah/Pluritongues-assessment/README.md

 - **Monitoring & Profiling**: Regularly analyze query performance and adjust indexing based on the queries that are frequently used.
 - **Caching**: Implement caching for frequently accessed data using Redis or similar to reduce database load.
 - **Partitioning**: Use table partitioning based on levels or lesson completion status for faster access to subsets of data.
-- Load Balancing: Implement read replicas to distribute read load.
+- **Async Processing**: Offload heavy operations like leaderboard updates to a queue system

 ### Is PostgreSQL still optimal?